 How to map your value stream

 Many and various processes drive a company.
 There are also different approaches to business analysis and process mapping.
-Value stream mapping is one of the few that brings the customer to the centre of the map.
+Value stream mapping is one of the few that brings the customer to the center of the map.
 You are not required to describe all of your processes.
 That’s not suitable for engineers.
-Value stream mapping enables engineers to apply best practices in engineering to optimise business processes.
+Value stream mapping enables engineers to apply best practices in engineering to optimize business processes.